 You also learned about the seven deadly sins of landing pages, like landing page redirects and unclear calls to action.
 Using best practices will help increase conversions because your landing page will display quickly, provide visitors with the information they need, and make it clear what you expect them to do.

-Finally, this guide also covered how you can use JotForm to enhance your landing pages.
-The primary goal of many landing pages is to collect information, and JotForm gives you an easy way to to capture visitor data and store it securely.
+Finally, this guide also covered how you can use Jotform to enhance your landing pages.
+The primary goal of many landing pages is to collect information, and Jotform gives you an easy way to capture visitor data and store it securely.

 The tips in this guide will help you build landing pages that convert website visitors into paying customers.
 Follow our tips and best practices, and keep testing different elements on your pages to make improvements over time, and you’ll see the results start to roll in.